Published on March 16, 2020 – Last Updated on December 6, 2022

 - It can take up to 60 minutes for your body to calm down and get back to normal.

-Mindfulness is a proven method to combat stress.
+Mindfulness for stress is a proven method to combat stress.

 Mindfulness meditation can help with stress because it changes how we respond to the world around us.
 When you practice mindfulness, you recognize what triggers your anxiety to prepare yourself.
 If you know what causes your emotional response, you can inhibit the stress response.

 Mindful people are less likely to respond to stress with runaway emotions with adverse outcomes.

 According to Mindful, “We train our brain to stop automatically following this well-trodden path of habitual, unconscious reaction and instead forge a new path toward healthier responses.”